kstenschke/doShell/README.md

 This project is a compiler for transpiling and running ShellDo scripts.

-ShellDo script is a superset of shell script, providing commands geared towards cross-platform UI and system automation.
+ShellDo script is a superset of shell script, providing commands geared towards cross-platform browser / UI and system automation.

 Possible automations are: launching and switching among applications and windows, simulating mouse- and keyboard- events, running terminal commands,